SAP/open-resource-discovery/docs/spec-v1/interfaces/document.md

 A package SHOULD contain at least one resource.
 Avoid empty packages.

+A package does not have a `visibility` property.
+Whether it is displayed is decided by the fact, whether it contains any visible resources according to the visibility role of the aggregator.

 | Property | Type | Description |
 | -------- | ---- | ----------- |
 |<div class="interface-property-name anchor" id="package_ordid">ordId<br/><span class="mandatory">MANDATORY</span><a class="hash-link" href="#package_ordid" title="Direct link to property"></a></div>|<div class="interface-property-type">string</div>|<div class="interface-property-description">The ORD ID is a stable, globally unique ID for ORD resources or taxonomy.<br/><br/>It MUST be a valid [ORD ID](../index.md#ord-id) of the appropriate ORD type.<br/><hr/><strong>Regex Pattern</strong>: <code class="regex">^(\[a-z0-9\]+(?:\[.\]\[a-z0-9\]+)\*):(package):(\[a-zA-Z0-9.\_\\-\]+):(v0\|v\[1-9\]\[0-9\]\*)$</code><br/><strong>Maximum Length</strong>: `255`<br/><strong>Example Values</strong>: <ul class="examples"><li>`"sap.xref:package:SomePackage:v1"`</li></ul></div>|